New York City: The Five Boroughs

 Citi Field, the state-of-the-art stadium that replaced Shea Stadium in 2009 as the home of the New York Mets.
 Located in Flushing Meadows–Corona Park in Queens, the ballpark is known for its fan-friendly design, expansive seating, and modern amenities.
 With a capacity of more than 41,000, Citi Field features wide concourses, interactive fan zones, and a massive high-definition scoreboard that enhances the game-day experience.
 File photo: Alan Tan Photography, licensed.

-• The Bronx: The birthplace of hip-hop and home to Yankee Stadium, The Bronx boasts the New York Botanical Garden, the Bronx Zoo, and a vibrant Latin culture.
-It offers a unique mix of urban grit and green space with historic architecture and strong community pride.
+• The Bronx: Known as the birthplace of hip-hop and home to Yankee Stadium, the borough boasts the New York Botanical Garden, the Bronx Zoo, and a vibrant Latin cultural heritage.
+It offers a unique mix of urban energy and green space, with historic architecture, diverse neighborhoods, and strong community pride.

 Yankee Stadium, one of the most iconic sports venues in the United States, located in the Bronx.
 With a seating capacity of over 46,000, it serves as the home field for the legendary New York Yankees, the most successful franchise in Major League Baseball history.
 Beyond baseball, Yankee Stadium also hosts concerts, soccer matches, and other major events, making it a year-round centerpiece for sports and entertainment in New York City.